 Nursing homes are supposed to keep residents healthy.
-However, infections run rampant in many nursing home facilities.
-This is a reality despite the fact that the law requires nursing homes to implement an Infection Control Program.
-These infections threaten the health of each resident and risk serious complications.
-Unfortunately, nursing homes fail to quickly and properly treat even naturally occurring infections in residents.
+But when infections run rampant, they threaten the health of every resident and risk serious complications in those who are most fragile.
+Unfortunately, nursing homes often fail to quickly and properly treat even naturally occurring infections in residents.

 The law requires every nursing home to produce and implement an Infection Control Program to protect residents.
 Infections can quickly and easily spread in a nursing home because residents live in close proximity to each other.
 Typical infection control policies include washing hands, wiping down surfaces, and cleaning dirty equipment.
 At a minimum, these policies help to eliminate bacteria.

-If your loved one has been injured in a nursing home due to an infection, we encourage you to contact our nursing home negligence and abuse law firm.
+If your loved one has been harmed in a nursing home due to an infection, we encourage you to contact our nursing home negligence and abuse law firm.

 Nursing home abuse and negligence claims involve many complex legal and medical issues.
 Having the right attorney is essential to recovering what you deserve.
 Our Midwest nursing home abuse law firm will do everything possible to assist you in obtaining the maximum compensation possible.
 More importantly, our firm will serve as an ally that will give you and your family the respect and compassion it needs.
 Contact us to protect your family today.